johnra2/cs598-part1/README.md

 NOTE: This methodolgy only works for `CallGraphGenerator.java`.
 Abstract Syntax Trees and Control Flow Graphs are generated using alternative methods, we just wanted to link how they would have been done if Soot had worked properly for them in their respective java files `AbstractSyntaxTreeGenerator.java` and `ControlFlowGraphGenerator.java`, which both have partially functioning code but did not output satisfying graphs.

 #### Call Graphs
-The Call graphs were generated using Soot and all the code for this is in `cs598-part1/src/CallGraphGenerator.java`
+The Call Craphs were generated using Soot and all the code for this is in `cs598-part1/src/CallGraphGenerator.java`

 1. The arguments from the above command are captured as the `targetPath`, `outputPath`, and destination `repo`